Cowne/wr1t3_up/picoCTF/Irish-Name-Repo_1/Irish-Name-Repo_1.md

 And booooom, we can see the syntax error -> we know how the input fetch in the query and we can use right payload to bypass.

 <img src ="img/img8.png">
 This step is to make sure which payload is appropriate, rather we use brute force.
-And we the payload above is correct.
+The payload above is correct.

 And now, we found the flag.

 <img src ="img/img6.png">